El Jardín de las Matemáticas LP

 “El Jardín de las Matemáticas (The Garden of Mathematics) is a first time cross-continental collaboration between four musicians who each occupy different corners of the global experimental music scene.
 The group comprises of Mark Harwood (head of the tape music label Penultimate Press) from Melbourne, Australia, Pablo Picco (known for his wide-spanning Bardo Todol project) from Salsipuedes, Argentina, and Alvaro Dauger and Tomás Salvatierra from the Chilean free-folk group Glorias Navales.
 Each artist brings their own perspective to this self-titled record, but there’s clearly a deep musical understanding being shared here.
 The result is a free-flowing, yet cohesive, statement of folkloric sonic abstraction.

 The music reaches even further than the global experimental pedigree of the musicians involved would suggest, and the most immediate influence on this record seems to be the ethnographic recordings proliferated on labels such as Ocora and Lyrichord in the 1960s and 1970s.
 Though these recordings often captured extensive musical traditions, the unimpeded presentation of the recordings reflected a radical inclination that was in line with contemporaneous innovations in electronic and improvised music.
-El Jardín de las Matemáticas represents the nexus of ethnomusicology, improvised music, and (perhaps most unique to this record) the DIY tape music that informs much of Harwood’s work on Penultimate.
+El Jardín de las Matemáticas represents the nexus of ethnomusicology, improvised music, and (perhaps most unique to this record) the DIY tape music that informs much of Harwood’s work on Penultimate Press.

 “Las palabras fueron Sonido / Words were sounds” opens the record with a steady drumbeat rhythm and soaring streams of flutes.
 The shakers and flutes call to mind traditional trance-inducing ritual music, counterpointed by clattering tape hiss.
 The record is filled with a dense atmosphere and tension, evoking the feeling of maintaining direct eye contact across a crowded forest.
 But perhaps the most gripping aspect of the record is how colorful and alive the entire process is.
 The most impressive track on the record is “El problema de Suslin / Suslin’s Problem,” which includes what sounds like a prepared acoustic guitar and a restless, ominous hum permeating throughout.
 The tension is augmented by tape recordings playing in reverse, but then about halfway through the acoustic guitar comes to the center, and it’s unabashedly pretty.
 As murky and mysterious as this record may be, at its core there is a deep sense of joyfulness.
 John Cage described music as simply an affirmation of life, and El Jardín de las Matemáticas fully realizes this understanding of music in its most elemental sense.”